Liuzzyg/PrivCode/README.md

 ```
 sh run_bigcodebench.sh
 ```
 You can adjust the script as needed by commenting unused command.
-Or you can leave this to me!
+Or you can leave this to me:)!